ushkinaz/auto-group-modules/README.md

 How to install?
 ===============
  - install [live-plugin](https://github.com/dkandalov/live-plugin) plugin.
-This can be done via standardt IntelliJ 'plugins'
+This can be done via standard IntelliJ 'plugins'
  - in "Plugins" toolwindow choose "Add Plugin -> Plugin from Git" and use this repository address
  - in "Plugins" toolwindow run "auto-group-modules" plugin